-- a.
-The person who granted or renewed the authorisation, or the notice, was entitled to do so; - b.
-The grant or renewal met the relevant restrictions or conditions; - c.
-There were reasonable grounds for believing (at the time it was made or renewed) that obtaining the information described in the form was both necessary and proportionate; and - d.
+- d.
 It is still (at the time the court considers it) reasonable to believe the grant/renewal to be both necessary and proportionate. - 11.4 The oversight will be determined at a hearing in front of a single Magistrate or District Judge.
-An officer appointed to do so (and listed at Annex 2 i.e. also the authorised applicant) must approach the court office to arrange the hearing. - 11.5 There is a form held in G/Shared/RIPA/RIPA forms/JUDICIAL1 that must accompany all applications.
-The authorised applicant (normally the Officer in Charge of the case) must complete this form electronically, once the Authorising Officer has approved the application.
-(This also applies to requests for renewals of authorisations.) - 11.6 Once the form has been completed, the authorised applicant must submit this, along with electronic copies of any accompanying documents (set out below) to the Authorising Officer for checking.
-Once satisfied with the standard of the form and any attachments, the Authorising Officer must submit the bundle electronically to the RMO for onward transmission to the courts. - 11.7 The bundle for submission to the courts must include: - a.
+An officer appointed to do so (and listed at Annex 2 i.e. also the authorised applicant) must approach the court office to arrange the hearing. - 11.5 The authorised applicant must submit a form, along with electronic copies of any accompanying documents (set out below) to the Authorising Officer for consideration.
+Once satisfied with the standard of the form and any attachments, the Authorising Officer must submit the bundle electronically to the RMO for onward transmission to the courts. - 11.6 The bundle for submission to the courts must include: - a.
 The application for the order approving the authorisation; - b.
 The authorised application or renewal form; - c.
 Any supporting information, that exceptionally, does not form part of the form; - d.
 Any information you have that might show a reason to refuse the application; - e.
-An extract from the relevant legislation showing the offence being investigated and that it carries the relevant maximum sentence (unless it is one of the offences provided for in 7A(3)(b) of the 2010 regulations (see 10.1 below) and

-- f.
-A copy of the Annexes 1 and 2 to this policy, showing that the Authorising Officer and the authorised applicant are both persons duly approved to carry out those functions by the Authority. - 11.8 The form requires that the authorised applicant makes a declaration of truth and disclosure, as part of the application for Judicial approval.
-It is important that this is not signed lightly; check that all material facts have been disclosed within the bundle and that the contents are accurate and true. - 11.9 The authorised applicant must attend the hearing and assert the accuracy of the application. - 11.10The applicant must also be prepared to answer any questions about the application and the investigation which the Magistrate may have.
-At the end of the application, the magistrate will give the Court's decision. - 11.11 Once the bundle has been submitted the RMO will note this in the central record.
+An extract from the relevant legislation showing the offence being investigated and that it carries the relevant maximum sentence (unless it is one of the offences provided for in 7A(3)(b) of the 2010 regulations and - f.
+A copy of the Annexes 1 and 2 to this policy, showing that the Authorising Officer and the Authorised Applicant are both persons duly approved to carry out those functions by the Authority. - 11.7 The form requires that the authorised applicant makes a declaration of truth and disclosure, as part of the application for Judicial approval.
+It is important that this is not signed lightly; check that all material facts have been disclosed within the bundle and that the contents are accurate and true. - 11.8 The authorised applicant must attend the hearing and assert the accuracy of the application. - 11.9 The applicant must also be prepared to answer any questions about the application and the investigation which the Magistrate may have.
+At the end of the application, the magistrate will give the Court's decision. - 11.10 Once the bundle has been submitted the RMO will note this in the central record.
 Within 24 hours of receiving the Court's decision, the applicant must notify the RMO and the Authorising Officer by sending them an email.
 Both parties must also be sent copies of any court order.
 The original must be retained on the investigation file.
-The RMO will note the record of the outcome. - 11.12 In the event that the Court refuses the application, the authorised applicant, the Authorising Officer and the RMO will review the decision within 24 hours and decide if they wish to make representations to the Court before a Quashing Order is made. - 11.13 If the Authority decides to make representations about a refused application, the Authorising Officer and RMO will immediately notify the court officer of this and request a hearing. - 11.14 Grounds for the submission should be set out in writing and notified to the court before the hearing.
+The RMO will note the record of the outcome.

+- 11.11 In the event that the Court refuses the application, the authorised applicant, the Authorising Officer and the RMO will review the decision within 24 hours and decide if they wish to make representations to the Court before a Quashing Order is made. - 11.12 If the Authority decides to make representations about a refused application, the Authorising Officer and RMO will immediately notify the court officer of this and request a hearing. - 11.13 Grounds for the submission should be set out in writing and notified to the court before the hearing.
 It must be drafted by the applicant and approved by the Authorising Officer and RMO.
-It must contain the standard declaration as set out above. - 11.15 If the Authority elects to seek a hearing, the applicant, Authorising Officer and RMO will attend the hearing.

-11.16At the conclusion of the hearing, the RMO will note the outcome in the central record.
+It must contain the standard declaration as set out above. - 11.14 If the Authority elects to seek a hearing, the applicant, Authorising Officer and RMO will attend the hearing. - 11.15 At the conclusion of the hearing, the RMO will note the outcome in the central record.